scalastyle/scalastyle.github.com/index.markdown

 <br/>
 For the SBT plugin, see [Scalastyle SBT Plugin](sbt.html)
 <br/>
-Eclipse plugin (for 4.2 Juno / 4.3 Kepler): Update site [http://www.scalastyle.org/downloads/kepler-0.6.1/site](http://www.scalastyle.org/downloads/kepler-0.6.1/site)
+Eclipse plugin (for 4.2 Juno / 4.3 Kepler): Update site [http://www.scalastyle.org/downloads/kepler-0.7.0/site](http://www.scalastyle.org/downloads/kepler-0.7.0/site)
 <br/>
-Eclipse plugin (for 4.4 Luna): Update site [http://www.scalastyle.org/downloads/luna-0.6.1/site](http://www.scalastyle.org/downloads/luna-0.6.1/site)
+Eclipse plugin (for 4.4 Luna): Update site [http://www.scalastyle.org/downloads/luna-0.7.0/site](http://www.scalastyle.org/downloads/luna-0.7.0/site)

 The latest development snapshots are available from [Sonatype snapshots](https://oss.sonatype.org/content/repositories/snapshots/org/scalastyle/)

 ### Rules

-For a list of actual rules, see [Implemented Rules](rules-0.6.0.html).
+For a list of current rules, see [Implemented Rules](rules-0.7.0.html).

 For a list of (planned) rules, see the [Scalastyle WIKI](https://github.com/scalastyle/scalastyle/wiki).
 If you want to add a rule, then please raise an [Issue](https://github.com/scalastyle/scalastyle/issues) (or even better a pull request)

 For a list of rules in the latest development version, see [Development Implemented Rules](rules-dev.html).

+For the version 0.6.0 rules, see [0.7.0 Implemented Rules](rules-0.7.0.html).

 For the version 0.6.0 rules, see [0.6.0 Implemented Rules](rules-0.6.0.html).